-PEDESTRIAN AND BICYCLE ADVISORY COMMITTEE
+BICYCLE AND PEDESTRIAN ADVISORY COMMITTEE

-The committee was created in 1994 to provide counsel in the creation of a Yakima Bicycle/Pedestrian Master Plan and to seek consensus among staff, committee members, affected citizens, local neighborhoods, and other interested groups on bicycle/pedestrian projects and implementation.
+The committee was created in 1994 and reestablished in 2017 to provide counsel in the creation of a Yakima Bicycle/ Pedestrian Master Plan and to seek consensus among staff, committee members, affected citizens, local neighborhoods, and other interested groups on bicycle/pedestrian projects and implementation.
 The committee was formed to review and adopt preliminary and final plans for creating and financing specific bicycle/pedestrian projects, keep the public informed about existing and proposed bicycle/pedestrian projects, and encourage citizen participation in the planning and implementation process.